Tron: Evolution – Battle Grids

+Tron: Evolution – Battle Grids is a 2010 action-adventure game developed by n-Space and published by Disney Interactive Studios for the Wii and Nintendo DS.
+It serves as a tie-in to the 2010 film Tron: Legacy, though its storyline predates that of the film and its other tie-in game, Tron: Evolution.

 Gameplay

-Players create their own playable character known as programs to battle and defeat enemies in Tron: Evolution - Battle Grids.
-The game allows players to roam around the world of Tron in Grid Tanks, Light Cycles, Recognizers or on foot for hand-to-hand combat.
-The game features Story mode which includes many games and some small hubs.
+Players create their own playable character known as programs to battle and defeat enemies in Tron: Evolution – Battle Grids.
+The game allows players to roam around the world of Tron in Grid Tanks, Light Cycles, Recognizers, or on foot for hand-to-hand combat.
+The game features a story mode which includes many games and some small hubs.
 In each hub there are programs with jobs, or quests that the player can complete for bits (bits can also be found scattered around the hubs) and use them for further customization to the Players' program.
 There is a cheat code system for unlocking in-game elements.
 Up to four players can play at the same time in local multiplayer.